xxrjun/2022-web-dev/notes/middlewares_and_error_handling/README.md

 ## Flash

 - Flash is a place inside sessions, and we can store some flash message to the users. such as success message or failure message.
-- The npm module name is “connect-flash”.
+- The npm module name is [connect-flash](https://www.npmjs.com/package/connect-flash).
 - When using flash, we need to make sure we are using sessions first.